wrznr/OpenITI-2020/content.md

     + Development of usage models
         * Commercial providers of digitization services?
         * “Central” (public) digitization services?
-        * Local infrastructure in each facility
+        * Local infrastructure in each facility?
     + Development of productive workflows
         * Optimized tool chains for specific materials
         * OCR and OLR models